INTRODUCTION

 CONCLUSION

 Spielrein developed here concepts based on what she learned in Zurich and Burghölzli (PUK) , proposing a “polypsychic” mind composed of autonomous complexes rather than Freud’s unified ego.
-Her work positions the deep psyche as a collective human experience directly relating Jung’s theory of Complexes and somewhat resonating with Jung’s later formalized Collective Unconscious.
+Her work positions the deep psyche as a collective human experience directly relating Jung’s theory of complexes and somewhat resonating with Jung’s later formalized Collective Unconscious.

 A Jungian should recognize a familiar pattern in Spielrein’s argument: